NonSenseGuy/sd-exam2/README.md

 Build and deploy the API
 	`docker-compose up --build`

+## Docker Images

+[API]('https://hub.docker.com/repository/docker/abarreral/sd-exam-api'), based in a golang:alpine docker image [Database]('https://hub.docker.com/repository/docker/abarreral/sd-exam-db'), based in postgres:latest docker image
+[Nginx]('https://hub.docker.com/repository/docker/abarreral/sd-exam-nginx'), based in nginx:latest docker image

 ## API

 This api servers to make a database of persons reported doing fraud

+### How is it build

+The endpoint is build using nginx as a reverse proxy, to a API written in GO that uses Postgres as a Database driver

 The model you are going to get and post to the databse is this one